 Specifies a name and a directory for the .exe file or DLL created by the compiler.

-Without this option, the compiler gives the file a default name using the base name of the first source or object file specified on the command line and the extension .exe or .dll.
+When the /Fe option is not specified, or when a file base name is not specified in pathname, the compiler gives the output file a default name using the base name of the first source or object file specified on the command line and the extension .exe or .dll.

-If you specify the/c (Compile Without Linking), to compile without linking, /Fe has no effect.
+If you specify the /c (Compile Without Linking) option, /Fe has no effect.